atronov/svg2png-many/README.md

 Because of it uses one PhantomJS instenct for many files and opens many web-pages simultaniously.

 ## Using as NodeJS module
+**NOTE!** All functions below return a promise.

+Convert all svg from certain folder to the other folder.
 ```javascript
 const svg2png = require('svg2png-many');
 var srcDir = 'dir/with/source/svgs';
 var dstDir = 'dir/with/result/pngs';
 svg2png(srcDir, dstDir).then(